michaeljwright/agile-lead-platform/README.md

 ## Setup & Run Tests

+A lot of work needs doing on the test coverage.
+We are working on it!

+### Jest Unit Tests

+To run the unit tests, simply run `npm test`

 ### Cypress E2E Tests

-To run the E2E tests you need to jump through a few hoops due to Firebase auth etc.
+To run the E2E tests, you need to jump through a few hoops due to Firebase auth etc.

 1. Generate and download a service account as described in https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments
 2. Create the file `./serviceAccount.json` in your project root and add the contents of the downloaded json file from above.